spine/hem/README.md

 - [*] easier ways to add your own compilers/extensions
 - [ ] source mapping
+- [ ] integrate spine.app commands into hem
 - [ ] possibly look at AMD vs commonjs???
 - [ ] jshint/lint checks??

 When will it be done??
 ---

-Thats a good question :) I think its possible to have the main features done, tested, and ready to go by the end of august or early september.
+Thats a good question :) I think its possible to have the main features done, tested, and ready to go by the end of november :o).